stuajnht/HAP-for-iOS/README.md

 # Home Access Plus+ for iOS

 Home Access Plus+ (HAP) for iOS provides a native app to connect your Apple device to your institutions [Home Access Plus+](https://hap.codeplex.com) server.
 You can then browse, upload and download files easily to and from your iOS device to your institution network file drives.
+A [demo video](https://www.youtube.com/watch?v=cpr7Ar-a5MA) and [screenshots](https://goo.gl/photos/6Ptp4J1woojWuUik9) are available to view of the app in action (version 0.5.0).

 ## Requirements
 To be able to use this app, you will need to have the following: